 Advantages of CT Scan

-- CT scan is less expensive as compared to MRI.
+- CT scan is less expensive than compared to MRI.

 - CT scan is very efficient for imaging bone structures.